This information should not be relied upon as legal or professional advice. Read the disclaimer.

 The Government confirmed on 2 November that existing holders of Bounce Back loans would be allowed to top up their existing loan once – within existing scheme limits.

-Businesses that have reached the limit might consider applying for a loan under the Coronavirus Business Interruption Loans Scheme (CBILS), which offers more money but a more complex application process.
-They may do this even if they’ve had a Bounce Back Loan.
+Businesses that have reached the limit might consider applying for a loan under the Coronavirus Business Interruption Loans Scheme (CBILS).
+This offers more money but involves a more complex application process.
+Businesse may apply even if they’ve had a Bounce Back Loan.
 Please note:

 - Any existing Bounce Back loan will be refinanced and incorporated into the new loan.